-SCRAP to its initial state, setting all counters to 0, making it more difficult to detect an attack (but making it possible for attackers to avoid detection).
-Table 5 shows the total false positive rate for the entire SPEC 2006 benchmark suite.
-The results show that t_1 can be set to 8, and t_2 can be set to a very high length of 50 without any false positives with gadget count, l, of 7.
-Gadgets of length 50 in the libraries we examined have a minimum of 15 side effects and an average of 20 side effects (Figure 6)-it is extremely improbable that they can be used without destroying the critical attack state.
+The false positive rate is increased by this new multithreshold detector.
+Previously, medium length gadgets reset SCRAP to its initial state, setting all counters to 0, making it more difficult to detect an attack (but making it possible for attackers to avoid detection).
+Figure 14 shows the benchmarks with false positives for all benchmarks we evaluated.
+The results show that T_1 can be set to 7, and T_2 can be set to a very high length of 25 without any false positives with gadget count, S, of 4.
+Gadgets of length 25 in the libraries we examined have a minimum of 5 side effects and an average of 14 side effects (Figure 6)-it is extremely improbable that they can be used without destroying the critical attack state.